TA positions for the winter 2023 term: https://taships.iit.artsci.utoronto.ca/ess/postings

-5) Keep track of hours worked; DON’T WORK FOR FREE!!!
+2) Keep track of hours worked; Don’t work for free!
 Think ahead so you don’t go over.

-6) Ask for a Textbook (professors can get review copies free!
-Make sure you have one to borrow at least!)
+3) Ask for a textbook (Professors can get review copies free.
+Make sure you have one to borrow at least.)

-7) Ask for feedback at the end of semester on how to improve (see binder for survey).
+4) Ask for feedback at the end of semester on how to improve.

 If there is a conflict of interest or problem:

-8) If you don’t feel comfortable with TAing, ask your professor if you can sit in on the course lecture.
-This may help you learn how to teach, present material & interact with students and connect the topics/content you are presenting in the lab sessions.
+5) If you don’t feel comfortable with TAing, ask your professor if you can sit in on the course lecture.
+This may help you learn how to teach, present material and interact with students and connect the topics/content you are presenting in the lab sessions.

-9) If you TA for your supervisor and you are being asked to work beyond your TA contract obligations (eg. ask you to work more hours or do work above and beyond your contract) then talk to fellow TAs, the Undergraduate Chair, the Graduate Chair or the Dept. Chair to help you resolve the problem with the least conflict possible.
+6) If you TA for your supervisor and you are being asked to work beyond your TA contract obligations then talk to fellow TAs, the Undergraduate Chair, the Graduate Chair or the Dept. Chair to help you resolve the problem with the least conflict possible.